Snow: Self-organizing Broadcast Protocol for Cloud: Conclusion

 \section{Conclusion}

 In this paper, we propose a new algorithm for message broadcast.
-We designed Snow based on a key insight: in a cloud or data center environment, the duration of cluster stability is typically longer than the time it takes for a cluster member's state to change.
-Furthermore, normal membership changes (such as nodes joining and leaving) occur far more frequently than failures causing unexpected node departures.
-To optimize for these scenarios, we applied specialized strategies.
-During periods of cluster stability, we leverage the fan-out of leaf nodes and the idle fan-in of other nodes to mitigate stragglers while tolerating a certain degree of sudden failures.
+We designed Snow based on a key insight: In a cloud or data center environment, the duration of cluster stability significantly exceeds the frequency of disruptive changes.
+Furthermore, Normal membership changes occur far more frequently than failures that cause unexpected node departures.
+To exploit these characteristics, Snow employs targeted optimizations.
+During membership changes, it preserves the stability of unaffected nodes.
 When membership changes occur, Snow ensures that stable nodes remain unaffected, even if the global view becomes temporarily inconsistent.
 In cases of unexpected node failures, we guarantee the delivery of critical messages.

-Compared to existing algorithms, we not only propose a more robust fault tolerance model but also demonstrate in our experiments that our model achieves higher reliability and efficiency.
+Compared to existing algorithms, we not only propose a churn-tolerant model but also demonstrate in our experiments that our model achieves higher reliability and efficiency.
 Our designed algorithm differs from all previous approaches.
-Under the standard Snow algorithm, routine node joins and departures do not affect the reliability of message broadcasting, and each node receives the message only once.
-With the node coloring algorithm, Snow efficiently utilizes the bandwidth of leaf nodes, addressing both broadcast failures caused by abnormal node failures and performance degradation due to straggler nodes.
+Under the standard Snow algorithm, routine node joins and departures do not affect the QoS of message broadcasting, and each node receives the message only once.
+With the Node Coloring algorithm, Snow efficiently utilizes the bandwidth of leaf nodes, addressing both broadcast failures caused by abnormal node failures and performance degradation due to straggler nodes.